lgw2/lgw2.github.io/_teaching/csci112-fall-2023/syllabus.md

 Our TAS are TBD.

-You should contact your TA via Discord if you have any questions about grading on labs or programs or need extra help.
+You should contact your TA via Discord if you have any questions about grading on labs or need extra help.

 ### Lecture videos